mvr-garcia/django_rest_api_todowoo/README.md

-TodoWoo - Django Projet with REST API and Token Authentication
+TodoWoo - Django Project with REST API and Token Authentication
 ======

 TodoWoo is a web application that create a ToDo List.
 The application has a Rest API built with Django Rest Framework - DRF.